model-checking/kani-verifier-blog/_posts/function-contracts.md

 }
 ```

-First it is helpful to think about the the recursion as a sequence of individual steps that build on top of one another, like a pyramid.
+First it is helpful to think about the recursion as a sequence of individual steps that build on top of one another, like a pyramid.
 Each step performs the same computation, but with different inputs, because the previous step calls into it with `min` and `rest`, which differ from `max` and `min`.
 Now consider the first step.
-It is called with non-deterministic inputs that are only constrained by the precondition, e.g. the line `kani::assume(max != 0 && min != 0)`.
+It is called with non-deterministic inputs that are only constrained by the precondition.
 Then a computation is performed to calculate `min` and `rest` that is used for the recursive call and at the end the postconditions are enforced with `assert!(max % result == 0 && ...)`.
 What does that mean?
 It means if this step passes verification we can be sure that the postconditions hold for the inputs we verified with, e.g. any combination of `max` and `min` that satisfies `max != 0 && min != 0`.
-Now lets consider again the recursive call.
+Now let's consider again the recursive call.
 We call with `min` and `rest` which are not the same as `max` and `min`.
 However remember that actually what our first step verification proves not just that the postconditions hold for *a* `max` and `min`, but in fact for *any* `max` and `min`, so long as the precondition is satisfied.
 Therefore we can conclude that it will also hold for `gcd(min, rest)`, if `min` and `rest` satisfy the preconditions, e.g. `min != 0 && rest != 0`.
 And that is precisely what is enforced where the abstraction is employed with `assert!(max != 0 && min != 0)`.

 To put it another way, when we recurse, we are allowed to assume that the verification passed, because the step that we are currently verifying is being checked for any possible input, including the one we are recursing with.
 If a problem were to occur anywhere in the recursive calls, we would see the same problem as a verification failure of the first step.